MiriamEsteve/EATpy/README.md

 ```

 <h2>Generate simulated data </h2>
 EATpy repository includes a simulated data generator module.
 It is used as an example of the use of the repository.
-For do that, the seed of the generator and the size of the sample are stablished.
+For do that, the seed of the generator and the size of the dataset are stablished.

 ```python
 dataset = data.Data(1, 50).data